richardcavell/wrap/Readme.txt

 have to customize the build process for your OS).
 It is licensed to you under the MIT License.

+If there is any intellectual property right added to the input text by the generation of its output, then that is licensed to you freely.

 To build with GNU Make, type "make".
 To run, run the "wrap" program in the top-level directory.
 To see the options, run "wrap --help".